harbaum/PocketPico/README.md

+# PocketPico - ILI9341 edition

+This has been forked from [Slintaks PocketPico](https://github.com/slintak/PocketPico).
+It adds support for the ILI9341 family of displays with 320x240 pixels resolution and available in various sizes from 2.0 to 3.5 inch.
+Together with a simple 1.5x scaler, the emulator can make efficient use of the screen estate.

 # PocketPico (The GameBoy Emulator for RP2040)

 This is a fork of the [Pico-GB GameBoy emulator for RP2040 from YouMakeTech](https://github.com/YouMakeTech/Pico-GB) which itself is a fork of the [RP2040-GB Game Boy (DMG) emulator from deltabeard](https://github.com/deltabeard/RP2040-GB).